itachimigi/ici-llm/README.md

 ```

 # 2. Get Responses
 For each publication, we extracted its title, abstract, main text, and figure captions, and concatenated them into a single text string.
-We evaluated the performance of three LLMs (Supplementary Table 3), namely GPT-3.5 turbo (gpt-3.5-turbo-0125), GPT-4 turbo (gpt-4-turbo-2024-04-09), and GPT-4o (gpt-4o-2024-05-13).
+We evaluated the performance of five LLMs (Supplementary Table 3), namely GPT-3.5 turbo (gpt-3.5-turbo-0125), GPT-4 turbo (gpt-4-turbo-2024-04-09), GPT-4o (gpt-4o-2024-05-13), DeepSeek-R1 (DeepSeek-R1-0528) and Gemini-2.5 (gemini-2.5-flash-preview-05-20).

 ```bash
 python src/query.py \